GLOBAL MARKETS-Asia shares near 3-year high, bonds see boon in U.S. stalemate

 Asia-Pacific valuationshttps://tmsnrt.rs/2Dr2BQA

-(Additional reporting by Koh Gui Qing; Editing by Sam Holmes and Shri Navaratnam)
+(Additional reporting by Koh Gui Qing and Swati Pandey; Editing by Sam Holmes & Shri Navaratnam)

 ((Wayne.Cole@thomsonreuters.com; 612 9171 7144; Reuters Messaging: wayne.cole.thomsonreuters.com@reuters.net))